victoraldir/personal-blog/content/en/_index.md

 ---
-title: "Code it, ship it, and learn it"
+title: "Code it, ship it, and learn it.
+Test"

 description: "All cloud.
 All the time."
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.